Abhay Prabhavana Museum Opens in Pune - www.lokmattimes.com

 Abhay Prabhavana Museum Opens in Pune

-PNN New Delhi [India], November 8: The Abhay Prabhavana Museum, arguably the largest "Museum of Ideas", dedicated to Jain ...
+New Delhi [India], November 7: The Abhay Prabhavana Museum, arguably the largest “Museum of Ideas”, dedicated to Jain philosophy ...

 The exploration is rooted in the Jain principle of “Panna Samikhaye Dhammam,” inviting objective inquiry and personal conviction in understanding truth.